 Student organizations interested in receiving funding from the Activities Funding Board can find more information their website to begin the process.
 Student organizations are required to turn in allocation request forms at least four weeks prior to the on-campus program or conference.

-Organizations may request a maximum of $2500 per academic year (Fall, Spring, Summer) for programs and conferences.
-There is a cap of $1000 for conference funding, $600 for program-related advertising, and $500 for program-related food and refreshments.
+Organizations may request a maximum of $3000 per academic year (Fall, Spring, Summer) for programs and conferences.
+There is a cap of $1000 for conference funding, $600 for program-related advertising ($300 per event), and $1,000 for program-related food and refreshments ($500 per event).

 Student organizations receiving funding from the Activities Funding Board must comply with the University student travel policy MAPP 04.02.04.